-23 Pipeline is the current delinquency stratification - percentage of loans 30-59 days delinquent, 60+ days delinquent, in foreclosure and REO.
+14 Pipeline is the current delinquency stratification - percentage of loans 30-59 days delinquent, 60+ days delinquent, in foreclosure and REO.

-We derive the annual CDR based on delinquency pipeline from today's delinquency levels for each deal and use the roll rates described below.
-Given the charge-off policies on second lien loans (typically 180 days), we apply a pipeline replenishment factor to expected pipeline losses to derive the annual CDR.
+(typically 180 days), we apply a pipeline replenishment factor to expected pipeline losses to derive the annual CDR.

 We expect nearly all seriously delinquent loans (loans delinquent for over 60 days) to be charged off.
-We also expect that about half of the loans that are 30 to 60 days delinquent will eventually be charged off as described in Exhibit L-1.
+We also expect that about half of the loans that are 30 to 60 days delinquent will eventually be charged off as described in Exhibit 8.

-EXHIBIT L-1 Roll Rate Assumptions
+EXHIBIT 8 Roll Rate Assumptions

 Delinquency.
 Status Roll Rate

 30 - 59 Days 50%

 60 - 89 Days 100%

 90+ Days 100%

 Foreclosure 100%

 REO 100%